10 Great Waterfall Hikes near Multnomah Falls

 Bridal Veil Falls

 The trail to Bridal Veil Falls is one of the shortest and sweetest waterfall hikes near Multnomah Falls.
-It’s a good destination if you have a some energy left after a longer hike or if you’re looking for a short excursion with a satisfying payoff.
+It’s a good destination if you have some energy left after a longer hike or if you’re looking for a short excursion with a satisfying payoff.

 If you take a left at the junction near the trailhead, you’ll follow a flat, even, paved trail to reach a couple of viewpoints that overlook the Columbia Gorge.
 You’ll see some picnic tables along the trail that can be good places to stop for a snack.
 Look for wildflowers here in the spring.
 You can combine both short trails for a total distance of about a mile.